 Bullying is no laughing matter no matter when it happens.
-When it is your child that is bullied, that makes the situation more personal, and you’re more likely to want to fight for your child’s rights to go to school without anybody picking on them.
-Here are some ideas you can take into the next school year to improve the bullying situation.
+When it is your child is bullied, that makes the situation more personal.
+You’re more likely to want to fight for your child’s right to go to school without anybody picking on them.
+Here are some steps you can take to improve the situation.

-1.)
 Talk about the problem with your child’s new teacher at the beginning of the year.
-This can help the teacher keep on the look-out for any potentially troubling behaviors that may indicate that your child is being bullied.
+This can help the teacher keep on the look-out for any potentially troubling behaviors.
+These behaviors indicate that your child is being bullied.
 The teacher can then step in to prevent any potential problems.

-2.)
-Organize a group of concerned parents to approach the school’s administration about ways you can participate in the school’s anti-bullying efforts.
-You may be able to volunteer in a classroom during a lesson about bullying or otherwise participate in helping make the campus safe and accepting of all students.
+Organize a group of concerned parents.
+Approach the school’s administration about ways you can participate in the school’s anti-bullying efforts.
+You can volunteer in a classroom during a lesson about this problem or otherwise participate in helping make the campus safe and accepting of all students.

-4.)
 Teach your child how to effectively stand up to bullies, such as being humorous, and saying “stop” in a direct and confident way.
-Your child can also walk away if they are being bullies.
+Your child can also walk away if they are bullied.

-5.)
-Teach your child to stay near groups of adults or other children to prevent being cornered by a bully where no one can see what is going on.
+Teach your child to stay near groups of adults or other children to prevent being cornered by a someone where no one can see what is going on.

-7.)
-Discuss what bullying means to your child.
+Discuss with your child about what harassment means.
 Explain what a bully acts like, and talk about why they may act that way.
-Help your child identify an adult they can talk to at school about bullying.
+Help your child identify an adult they can talk to at school about this problem.